traefik/traefik/MAINTAINER.md

    * Even if it’s already assigned
    * Even PR labelled with `contributor/waiting-for-corrections` or `contributor/waiting-for-feedback`
 * Issues labeled with `priority/P0` and `priority/P1` should be assigned.
-* Modifying an issue (labels, assignees, milestone) is only possible during the Contributions Daily Meeting, or by an assigned maintainer
+* Modifying an issue or a pull request (labels, assignees, milestone) is only possible:
+   * During the Contributions Daily Meeting
+   * By an assigned maintainer
+   * In case of emergency, if a change proposal is approved by 2 other maintainers (on Slack, Discord, etc)

 ## PR review process: